canjs/canjs/docs/can-guides/upgrade/using-codemods.md

 ```js
 const Component = require("can-component");
 ```
+@highlight 1

 ### Custom
-Where the replace, import, and require scripts don’t handle all the cases, we have some more specific scripts for can-component-rename, can-data, can-extend read about them in the Specific Transformations section.
+Where the replace, import, and require scripts don’t handle all the cases, we have some more specific scripts for `can-component-rename`, `can-data`, `can-extend` read about them in the [Specific Transformations](#SpecificTransformations) section.

 ## Specific Transformations
 This section details all the transformation scripts with examples of before and after.